 Listening to the zoo-keeper’s rant about leucistic white peacocks, Sheena stood looking at the strange bird pair.

-“Does it mean this peahen chose an ordinary partner while ignoring the colorful charmers?
+“Does it mean this peahen had chosen an ordinary partner while ignoring the colorful charmers?
 Aww!
 Now that’s something”, amused Sheena smiled to herself.

 “And isn’t that love?”